ge-high-assurance/RACK/ada/README.md

 # Linting your code

 The requirements also contain development dependencies like mypy and pylint.

+In order for mypy to work, you will need to generate type stubs.
+For doing so, while working in the virtual environment, you can enter the `stubs` directory, and run `make` there.
+If successful, you should see a bunch of new directories, ignored by git, containing `.pyi` files.

-You can run these in the expected way:
+You can then run these in the expected way, from the `ada` directory:

 ```shell
 ./venv/bin/mypy .